subhoshrighosh/GitSeries_Batch1/Saurabh/github_guide.md

 # ***Git and Github Basics***

 ## ***Git***
 **Git** is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 Git is created by *LINUS  TORVALDS*.
 It is an open-source, free, and *distributed version control system*.
 Git has trunk-based development in it which involves branches in the repository in which we can create a new branch even while working with the current branch and also we can merge the new branch with the master branch if required at any point.

 ## ***Github***
 **Github** is a website in which we can upload projects that have version control over them.
 GitHub is a file or code-sharing service to collaborate with different people.
 GitHub, which is delivered through a software-as-a-service (SaaS) business model, was started in **2008** and was founded on Git, an open source code management system created by ***Linus Torvalds*** to make software builds faster.
+**Other Platforms similar to Github are:**
+*a.
+GitLab
+ b.
+BitBucket
+ c.
+Source Forge
+ d.
+AWS Code Commit*

+**GitHub is popular as:**
+*• Largest shared repository
+ • Separate public and private repositories
+ • Shared Repositories which can be accessed by millions of users and make contributions to existing files or codes
+ • Easy Version Control
+ • Can be accessed anytime and anywhere*

 ## ***Github Workflow***
 There is one central repository.
 Each developer clones the repository, works locally on the code, makes a commit with changes, and push it to the central repository for other developers to pull and use in their work.